Lokeshsuwalka05/React/Assignment4/Theory.md

 | Creates a new DOM if the element updates.                        | Update the JSX if the element update                     |
 | It allows us to directly target any specific node (HTML element) | It can produce about 200,000 Virtual DOM Nodes / Second. |
 | It represents the UI of your application                         | It is only a virtual representation of the DOM           |

+  Reconciliation algorithm(React Fiber)
+- Virtual DOM:-it is representation of actual DOM.